Things to Do in Longview

 Enjoy One of Longview’s Public Parks

-There are more than 35 public parks in Longview that feature an assortment of free facilities for picnicking, playing sports, or cooling off.
+Check out the Longview Arboretum & Nature Center’s 26-acre master planned park.
+This ever-growing garden is a living testament to a love of community, and the soul enriching quality of spending time in nature.
+We also have more than 35 public parks in Longview that feature an assortment of free facilities for picnicking, playing sports, or cooling off.
 For the latter, you'll find swimming pools and/or splash pads at Broughton Park, Ingram Park, Lear Park, the Longview Swim Center, Neal McCoy Park, and Stamper Park.
 Those traveling with dogs can let them stretch their legs at the Stragent Dog Park.
 Disc golf players will find Longview’s two courses, at Guthrie Park and Hinsley Park, of interest.
 And you'll find grills and pavilions at virtually every park, so swing by the grocery store for burgers and hot dogs and enjoy a delicious picnic lunch under the blue Texas sky.